aplpy/aplpy/docs/quickstart.rst

     gc.save('myfirstplot.png')

 There are many more methods and options, from setting the tick spacing and format to controlling the label fonts.
-For more information, see the full api_.
+For more information, see the :doc:`quick_reference` or the :ref:`api`.